Hagrou/tablePackager/README.md

 ![alt text](packager/images/export2.png#medium)

-## <a name="Import-Export-Package"></a>Export and Import a package
+## <a name="Backup-Restore-Package"></a>Backup and Restore a package

-You can export a package to share it with an other "Pinball Maniac" by:
+You can backup a package to save it on a spare disk by:

-1. Select a package to export
+1. Select a package to backup

-2. Click on Export button
+2. Click on Backup button

 3. Then select the output dir

 ![alt text](packager/images/export3.png#medium)

-In the same way, you can import a package:
+In the same way, you can restore a package:

-1. Click on the Import button
+1. Click on the Restore button

 2. Then select the package

 ![alt text](packager/images/import1.png#medium)

-    If the imported package was builded by an older version of TablePackager, the package is automatically upgraded at importation.
+    If the restored package was builded by an older version of TablePackager, the package is automatically upgraded at importation.

 ## <a name="Clean-Tables"></a>Cleanup Table Files